 Service Organizations such as the VFW, American Legion and American Red Cross.

-Here is the 2017 online directory of these organizations.
+Here is the most recent online directory of these organizations.
 It includes congressionally chartered Veterans Service Organizations recognized by the VA to

 help with preparing, presenting and prosecuting VA benefit claims.
 The directory